Skip to content

 The species is native to the Amazon region, from Peru to eastern Brazil.
 It is an evergreen climber that can grow several meters long when conditions are warm, humid, and bright.

-This article keeps the topic alive for readers who wanted the story behind the image.
+The topic stays alive with the story behind the image.

 What to know before sharing